xetram/xetram.github.io/content/dyugangotri/norms.md

 - <span style="text-decoration:underline;">No smoking</span> anywhere in or around the building.
 - Background cultural norms: Traditional Hindu.

+### Workers
+- Please oversee any workers you let into the premises throughout their stay.
+We've seen movers and packers soiling toilets, internet guys prying out socket plates and plan to damage wiring by shorting cables, electricians littering the terrace etc..

 ## Damage, repair, modifications.

 - In case of any structural problem (eg. dampness, big leaks etc..) please inform us ASAP.
 - Responsibility/ share of repair will be reasonably assigned on a case-by-case basis.